-Every 12-18 months, we assess our leader population (Stockland Leadership Team, General Managers, Senior Managers) to identify employees with the highest potential and to map successors for key leadership team roles (Stockland Leadership Team and General Managers).
-The talent review process allows us to target our investment to key populations and tailor their development by offering to provide maximum development, visibility and support to further their career at Stockland.
-Assessment and development planning for key populations is supported by a high calibre, external organisation with expertise in global leadership development.
-This further enhances the robustness of our approach as well as providing external input into our review process.
-The resulting talent and succession report, including associated analysis and insights, is shared with the Stockland Leadership Team and P&C Committee for their review and input.
+Every 12-18 months, we assess our leader population (Stockland Leadership Team, Executive General Managers, General Managers, Senior Managers and Managers) to identify people with the highest potential to develop into senior leadership roles, including those who could be future members of the Stockland Leadership Team.

+The talent review process allows us to target our investment to key populations and tailor their development by providing maximum development, visibility and support to further their career at Stockland.
+Assessment and development planning for key populations is supported by high calibre, external organisations with expertise in global leadership development.
+This further enhances the robustness of our approach as well as providing external unbiased input into our review process.
+The resulting talent and succession report, including associated analysis and insights, is shared with the Stockland Leadership Team and Board People and Culture Committee for their review.

 Talent, succession and promotions are reviewed with a number of parameters in mind, including gender.
-Our annual talent and succession review aims to enable representation by women and men in key and emerging talent pools, and that women and men are considered in succession planning for each key role.
+Our annual talent and succession review aims to enable balanced representation across all genders in key and emerging talent pools, and that women and men are considered in succession planning for each key role.

 We review identified talent and successors against broader gender participation to highlight and assess any variances.
-In addition we look to identify talent and successors in job families with lower female participation, such as Development or Project Management, to support our broader diversity and inclusion goals.
+In addition, we look to identify talent and successors in job families with lower female participation, such as Development or Project Management to support our broader diversity and inclusion goals.